LiaOb21/FSP_assembly_benchmarking/README.md

 It may be useful to other projects that deal with difficult samples as the FSP, and need to find the best short reads assembler(s) for their own case.

 The workflow was designed to process several samples in parallel.
-The flow chart above illustrates how the workflow looks like when processing a single sample (example: 048ds).

 Each sample is assembled using the following assemblers: